Women’s History Month: 6 Pioneers in Software Security and Protection

 Women’s contributions are vast and invaluable, yet there are still clear opportunities for progress.
 For example, women are still underrepresented in cybersecurity and technology leadership roles, holding 25% of cybersecurity jobs globally in 2022—up from just 10% in 2013.
 Only 17% of Chief Information Security Officer (CISO) roles within Fortune 500 companies are held by women, and women and non-binary individuals make up just 15% of C-suite positions in NASDAQ-100 tech companies.

 These imbalances are both a matter of equity and a negative influence on innovation.
-Nearly 70% of cybersecurity professionals say that an inclusive environment is essential for team success, and diverse teams are simply better at problem-solving.
-In these and other situations, women bring fresh perspectives and strategic approaches that are invaluable.
+Nearly 70% of cybersecurity professionals say an inclusive environment is essential for team success, and diverse teams are better at problem-solving.
+In these and other situations, women bring invaluable fresh perspectives and strategic approaches.

-While the gender pay gap has seen some improvement, it needs to see more.
+While the gender pay gap has improved, it needs more improvement.
 In 2024, women earned an average of 85% of what men did (up slightly from 81% in 2003).

 PreEmptive Celebrates Women in Technology

-All of us at PreEmptive want to recognize not only the women featured in this article, but also those who work every day to make the digital world more safe and secure for us all.
+All of us at PreEmptive want to recognize not only the women featured in this article but also those who work every day to make the digital world safer and more secure for everyone.
 They’re an ongoing force out in the world, driving innovation, leading teams, and making things happen.

 Security isn’t just about tools and code—it’s about the people behind them.
-By championing women in cybersecurity, we can help to create a stronger, more resilient future.
-To those who have paved the way and are out there right now forging new paths, we see you, we appreciate you, and we thank you.
+By championing women in cybersecurity, we can help create a stronger, more resilient future.
+To those who have paved the way and are out there forging new paths, we see you, appreciate you, and thank you.